ERGO-Code/HiGHS/README.md

-HSOL was originally written by Qi Huangfu, with features such as presolve, crash and advanced basis start added by Julian Hall and Ivet Galabova and further work by Michael Feldmeiher.
+HSOL was originally written by Qi Huangfu, with features such as presolve, crash and advanced basis start added by Julian Hall and Ivet Galabova and further work by Michael Feldmeier.

 HSOL has been developed and tested on various linux installations using both the GNU (g++) and Intel (icc) C++ compilers.